pranav04katiyar/SDE_Interview_Prep/src/Interview_Theory/Development/Spring/Scaler_Mock.md

 ### 28. Optimistic and passive-locking

-### 29. @Autoconfiguration? only definition wont work, you need to know the working , why it is used in springBoot , what it does.
-(All the discussions were like this only)
+### 29. Explain @Autoconfiguration? why it is used in springBoot & what it does?

 ### 30. Health Monitoring